-5. You Reduce Your Risk of Parkinson's Disease
+5. You Reduce Your Risk Of Parkinson's Disease

 Parkinson's disease is generally a result of the loss of nerve cells.
-Lion's mane neurogenesis benefits prevent nervous system injuries, with the mushroom supplements reducing the risk of losing nerve cells.
+Lion's mane neurogenesis benefits also prevent nervous system injuries, with the mushroom supplements reducing the risk of losing nerve cells.

-6. You Reduce Your Risk of Cardiovascular Health Issues
+6. You Reduce Your Risk Of Cardiovascular Health Issues

 Weight gain is often associated with an increased risk of cardiovascular health issues.
 Numerous research studies have shown a connection between obesity and an increased risk of developing cardiovascular diseases.

 A research study conducted in 2019(12) determined that obesity increased the risk of cardiovascular health problems like coronary heart disease and heart failure.
-Another research study conducted in 2012(13) determined that obesity increased the risk of high blood pressure, which further increased the risk of heart disease and other cardiovascular diseases.
+Another research study conducted in 2012(13) determined that obesity increased the risk of high blood pressure, which increased the risk of heart disease and other cardiovascular diseases.

 A third research study conducted in 2021(14) showed more proof that obesity is a leading cause of increased cardiovascular disease risk.

 A practical alternative medicine, Lion's mane mushroom goes beyond lowered blood sugar levels to fight obesity and other conditions that increase the risk of heart disease.
-The nutrients and bioactive ingredients—like erinacines and hericenones—in the mushroom can help you avoid taking heart health drugs in the future.
+The nutrients and bioactive ingredients—like Erinacines and Hericenones—in the mushroom can help you avoid taking heart health drugs in the future.

-7. You Reduce Your Risk of Depression
+7. You Reduce Your Risk Of Depression

 One of the significant major risk factors for depression is obesity.
 A research study conducted in 2012(15) determined a high prevalence of depression among teenagers with obesity.